Saturday Night (Whigfield song): Associated dance routine

 There is a dance routine which is commonly performed to the song (particularly at parties and nightclubs in the United Kingdom), the origins of which are uncertain.
 Some suggest that it began as an aerobic routine created by a gym instructor to accompany the song at a holiday resort, and followed the song back to the UK.
 The dance does not appear in the music video for the song, however it was performed by backing dancers during Whigfield's performance on Top of the Pops on 15 September 1994.
+The routine consists of five distinct motions performed in a loop throughout the song, each motion carried out over eight beats.

+These moves are: (a) palms downwards, hands in front of the waist, motioning rightwards or downwards over the right leg twice, then over the left leg twice; (b) pointing the right forearm vertically up and twirling the index finger while resting the elbow on the palm of the left hand, and then swapping hands; (c) rolling the wrists over each other while leaning over slightly; (d) placing hands on hips, stepping forward left foot then right then stepping back again left foot then right; (e) hopping forward with feet together and then back, then forward again while turning 90 degrees to the right, then hopping forward (in new direction) with feet together and back again, then clapping the hands.
+Because of the quarter-turn rotation, dancers turn fully around about a dozen times during the song.

 Whigfield stated in an interview with Justin Myers for the Official Charts Company, "I remember I did some promotion in this place north of Madrid and when I was doing the track [I] saw everybody doing this thing and they all jumped at the same time.
 I hadn’t even known about the dance until then...
 I still remember the dance, but I didn’t do it.
 I thought it was kind of nice that it was just the people doing it."